-The forecast for continued economic growth in Monmouth County continues to be strong.
+The forecast for continued economic growth in Monmouth County continues to be strong and growing.
 Monmouth County is a very desirable place to start and grow a business.

-Economic Development continues work with small and emerging businesses, in the agricultural community as well as in traditional office and retail areas., meeting with them and providing direct business services.

-The Division of Economic Development continues to work closely with the Planning Board and local governments to expand the county's business resources.
+The division of Economic Development continues to work with small and emerging businesses, in the agricultural community as well as in traditional office and retail areas, meeting with them and providing direct business services.
+It continues to work closely with the Planning Board and local governments to expand the county's business resources.

 The Grow Monmouth Initiative has successfully provided many businesses in the County with demographic information about potential or current locations, incentive programs, assistance with marketing and façade improvement grants.

+The Grown in Monmouth program now offers a Searchable Online Directory on www.growninmonmouth.com that allows growers to catalog their available products.
+Now, the public can easily find local Farmers Markets, Wineries/Breweries, Christmas Tree Farms & more in Monmouth County.

-The Grown in Monmouth program is well underway and a "cut your own" Christmas Tree directory was published.
-A holiday Made in Monmouth with 100 vendors was held at Covered Bridge in Manalapan.
-The programs and resources provided are made possible because of collaboration and support from the Monmouth County Board of Chosen Freeholders.
+These programs and resources provided are made possible because of collaboration and support from the Monmouth County Board of Chosen Freeholders.